ullly/marketing-fundamentals/_posts/2021-10-30-fundamentals-of-digital-marketing.markdown

 	hook with a call to action.
 - When writing, ensure there is a consistent voice across publications.
 - Content destinations include:
-	1. Owned media, e.g., the company website and social media page
+	1. Owned media, e.g., the company website and social media page.
-	2. Earned media, e.g, a third party such as a blogger
+	2. Earned media, e.g, a third party such as a blogger.
-	3. Paid media, e.g., adverts
+	3. Paid media, e.g., adverts.

 ## 17. Connect Through Email
-- Have a goal such as driving customers to your website.
+- Have a goal such as driving customers to the website.
 - Get subscribers through website forms.
 - Use an email marketing tool that provides a contact database, forms, and email templates.